FullByte/FullByte.github.io/docs/tech/poweruser/tools/git.md

 nothing to commit (create/copy files and use "git add" to track)
 ```

+A list of gitignore files based on prgramming language is [available here](https://github.com/github/gitignore).

 ## Pretend to be busy

 Do this on a clean machine